A Comprehensive Guide to Sustainable Fabrics

 Materials that come from animals have varying levels of environmental impact related to the farming/ranching practices.
 Some sheep raising leads to land degradation, and raising cattle has significant environmental impacts, including deforestation and greenhouse gas emissions.

-These products are very environmentally friendly when it comes to end of life.
+These products are generally very environmentally friendly when it comes to end of life.
 These materials are durable and long lasting, in addition to being biodegradable and often recyclable.

 Down